top of page

 NYC Discrete Math REU

-This summer, the program is supported by NSF awards DMS-2051026 and DMS-1855516, and by Jane Street Capital.
+This summer, the program is supported by NSF award DMS-2349366, and by Jane Street.

 In this program, undergraduates do research work in combinatorics, discrete probability, theoretical computer science, and related topics.
 The program runs for eight weeks during the summer in NYC.
 During this period, each participant works towards solving a problem and possibly publishing a paper.
 Each participant is closely mentored by a professor who is an active researcher and has mentoring experience.
 We are based in the math department of CUNY's Baruch College, located at the heart of Manhattan.

-The program is currently organized by Adam Sheffer and Pablo Soberón.
-In addition to intensive research work, the program includes many events: meetings with senior mathematicians, social events, mathematical talks, interactions with other REUs, a panel with people who chose various careers after studying math, and much more.
+The program is organized by Adam Sheffer and Pablo Soberón.
+In addition to intensive research work, the program includes many events: meetings with mathematicians, social events, mathematical talks, interactions with other REUs, a panel with people who chose various careers after studying math, and much more.

 These are just examples.
 We offer many additional projects to the participants.
 See also the results produced in previous years.

 Additional details.
-For 2023, the dates are June 12th - Aug 4th.
-Each participant will be provided with a stipend of $5,200, housing in Manhattan, and travel support.
+For 2025, the dates are June 9th - Aug 1st.
+Each participant will be provided with a stipend of $5,600, housing in Manhattan, and travel support.

 Most participants work on their own individual project, some work in pairs, and some or may choose to work on a second group project.
 Each participant receives a fully equipped cubicle in the math department, close to the offices of the mentors.